vamping111/terraform-provider-testmark/website/docs/d/vpn_gateway.html.markdown

 The VPN Gateway data source provides details about a specific VPN gateway.

--> In CROC Cloud the terms VPC, Internet Gateway, VPN Gateway are equivalent
+-> The terms VPC, Internet Gateway, VPN Gateway are equivalent

 ## Example Usage